Atlan4/Fnirsi1013D/README.md

 In case of problems with the touch screen, see this: configuration_file.txt

 To upload the firmware under Windows, download the LOADER.zip file, unzip it and run it.
 Turn on the oscilloscope, connect the USB cable, select the option to turn on USB in the oscilloscope menu.
-After about 2 seconds to 1 minute, windows will recognize the device and open a window with folders.
+After about 10 seconds, windows will recognize the device and open a window with folders.
 Now in the loader program, select the BIN you want to load.
 Upload it to the device, touch the screen to turn off the usb, and turn off the oscilloscope.

 https://www.youtube.com/watch?v=LVI45oJHTK8